easysoa/EasySOA-Incubation/easysoa-samples/easysoa-samples-axxx/axxx-dps-apv/README.md

  * TODO button "TEST SEULEMENT Créer une nouvelle Tdr" that goes to a "new tdr" page listing only tdr fields that correspond to PrecomptePartenaire fields, with the right validation annotations (@NotEmpty...).
  Clicking on it computes computed fields and creates a new tdr.
- * TODO in details page, list all fields but allow to edit only non-PrecomptePartenaire or computed ones (dotationglobale), with validation.
+ * TODO in details page, list all fields but allow to edit only non-identifiantClientPivotal or computed ones (dotationglobale), with validation.
 Clicking on "sauver" button computes them and saves the tdr.
  * TODO also there, enable "approuver" button only if : TdrTdb fields filled (save for computed fields) & valid (dotationannuelle > 0), especially "conventionnement" ones.
 Clicking on it does a "sauver", then